Hubs-Foundation/hubs-glb-tools/README.md

 2. the [--no-experimental-fetch](https://github.com/node-fetch/node-fetch/issues/1566) is required for node versions 18 and up

 <!--  TODO: ADD information for different compression types -->
+## Compression Types
+The command `node /bin/cli.js optimize input.glb output.glb --ktx {{compression type}}` is used to optimize a GLB file by applying texture compression using the KTX format.
+This command supports various compression types, each with different characteristics:

+`node /bin/cli.js optimize input.glb output.glb --ktx auto`
+Auto: This option automatically selects the compression type based on the texture type.
+For standard textures, it uses ETC1S compression, which provides a balance between file size and quality.
+For normal maps, it opts for UASTC compression, which preserves more detail, albeit with a larger file size.

+`node /bin/cli.js optimize input.glb output.glb --ktx etc1s`
+ETC1S: This compression type is designed to minimize file size, making it ideal for scenarios where storage or bandwidth is a concern.
+However, it offers lower quality compared to UASTC, which might result in a slight loss of detail in the textures.

+`node /bin/cli.js optimize input.glb output.glb --ktx uastc`
+UASTC: This option is focused on maintaining higher quality, especially for textures where detail is critical.
+It results in larger file sizes, but the visual fidelity is significantly better, making it suitable for applications where quality is a priority.